nijoakim/eppp/README.md

-# EPPP - Electronics Post-simulation Python Package (E triple-P)
+# EPPP (E-triple-P)&mdash;Electronics Post-simulation Python Package

 EPPP is a Python package for processing and analysing electronic simulation data.